drag1741/Emsi/README.md

 $ ./a.out datafile.gz

-Output sqlite db will be called dataline.db.
+Output sqlite3 db will be called dataline.db.
 Summary from requirements is printed to stdout.